Online Individual and Group Supervision | Expressive Arts Therapy

 AriAnna Carroll, LMHC, REAT, EXAT

-Ari offers technology-assisted supervision for those working towards the EXAT, EXAT-CE, or REAT designation.
-She is an EMDIRA trained, EMDR therapist and since graduating from the Expressive Arts Therapy Program at the University of Louisville in 2004, has engaged with groups and individuals of all ages in a variety of settings including schools, residential care settings, in-patient treatment centers, rehabilitation programs, and out-patient mental health therapy settings.
+Ari is a licensed mental health counselor, registered expressive arts therapist, and an EMDR certified provider.
+She is a certified Positive Discipline Parent Educator and is working towards completing all levels of training in the Oaklander Model of Gestalt Play Therapy.
+Since graduating from the Expressive Arts Therapy Program at the University of Louisville in 2004, she has supported groups and individuals of all ages in a variety of settings including schools, residential care settings, in-patient treatment centers, rehabilitation programs, and out-patient mental health therapy settings.
 Ari is currently in private practice, the first in Iowa to put expressive arts therapy at the heart of client care.
-She specializes in providing youth and family-oriented services, in addition to working with adults that have a specific interest in resourcing expressive arts.
-Ari looks forward to providing authentic, structured, web-based supervision that encourages professional growth through supportive dialog, inquiry into theory and approaches, and the active practice of expressive arts modalities.
-She’s interested in continued exploration into how the relationship between expressive arts therapy, neuroscience, and the expressive arts therapy continuum translates into the flexible use of “top-down” and “bottom-up” approaches that encourage whole brain engagement, integration, and restoration within individuals and communities.
-Her accomplishments include providing supervision and program leadership in multiple locations, creating community-oriented therapeutic arts opportunities for youth and adults, earning certificates in Rhythm 2 Recovery and somatic embodiment and regulation strategies, refining knowledge in private practice development and the clinical documentation process, and partnering with schools in support of twice-exceptional children and families, serving as co-creator and facilitator in presentations and support groups for parents/caregivers of twice-exceptional youth.
+She specializes in providing youth and family-based services, in addition to working with adults that have an interest in resourcing expressive arts.
+Ari offers technology-assisted supervision for those working towards the EXAT, EXAT-CE, and REAT (registered expressive arts therapist), encouraging growth through supportive dialog, inquiry into theory and approaches, and active practice of expressive arts modalities.
+As a life-long percussionist, she has a special interest in integrating rhythm and sound oriented approaches into therapy.
+As parent to a neurodivergent child, she is invested in continued learning relating to neurodiversity affirming practices and advocacy.
+She enjoys exploring the relationship between expressive arts therapy, neuroscience, and sensory-oriented insights, and how this informs practice that encourages wholistic engagement, integration, and healing.
+Her accomplishments include creating community-oriented therapeutic expressive arts programming for adults and youth, supporting those with interest in private practice development, certification in Rhythm 2 Recovery, a therapeutic method that integrates rhythm and reflection for social emotional health, and partnering with schools in support of neurodivergent children and families, serving as co-creator and facilitator in presentations and support groups for parents/caregivers of twice-exceptional youth within her community.
+Ari creates harmony between practice and play with her family, pursuing outdoor adventures and shared creative outlets, appreciating the journey ahead of the destination.

 Supervision | Institute Faculty